 I work to provide educational and supportive supervision in Play Therapy, LCSW/LPC, School Social Worker, School Counselor.

-What is Clinical Supervision and Consultation
+What is Clinical Supervision and Consultation?

 The Colorado Department of Regulatory Agency requires unlicensed therapists to accrue a designated number of supervision hours with a licensed clinician to obtain their clinical license.